top of page

 7. Informant questionnaire (Brie then directly emails your loved ones with a questionnaire-

-(if this too tricky, we can speak about this in session with me)
+(if this too tricky, we can speak about this in session with me- don't worry!)
+It's so common that our parents, family, etc, can't provide helpful data because:

 1. Clarifying what I can do to make the interview comfortable for you